 The personal and financial circumstances of a spouse can change significantly following a divorce.
 The party seeking a modification of a court order must show that there has been a significant change in circumstances from when the original court order was made.
 The court may modify child custody, visitation, child and spousal support orders when there has been a material and substantial change that has affected the child since the order was made.
 Where the needs of the child may have changed, it is imperative to obtain new orders that would account for the change.

-A skilled family law attorney can assist you in modifying court orders.
-An experienced attorney can discuss with you with you whether your changed circumstances will warrant a modification of your child custody, visitation, support and other court orders.
+A skilled family law attorney long beach can assist you in modifying court orders.
+An experienced attorney can discuss with you with you whether your changed circumstances will warrant a modification of your child custody and visitation, support and other court orders.
 Modifications of previous orders can be challenging and tricky.
 We recommend that you seek the advice of a family law attorney to assist in obtaining your modification.

 In making orders regarding children, the court’s standard is to determine what is in the child’s best interest.
 If the requested modification is not in the child’s best interest, it is unlikely that the court will make the requested order.